scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--datadirectory.md

 Please contact the server administrator if this error reappears multiple times, please include the technical details below in your report.
 More details can be found in the server log.
 ```

-Tipp:
->Ensure USB-boot is disabled in BIOS or use the `--nofail` option in `/etc/fstab` for headless boot, especially when connecting an external USB-device.

 ## 2. Data directory